Meet our team!

 Binuta Sudhakaran

-In addition to teaching yoga at the Collective and the Prison Yoga Project, Binuta is also a mindfulness guide and mentor, and also works at the Davis Forest School where they lead self-guided nature exploration for children and families.
-As they settle into a life of service, their goal is to share their personal practice and model a way of living that is rooted in awareness, community and compassion.
+In addition to teaching yoga at the Davis Yoga Collective and the Prison Yoga Project, Binuta is a mentor at the Davis Forest School and a trauma-informed somatic coach.
+As they settle into a life of service, their goal is to share their personal practice and model a way of living that is rooted in simplicity, community and compassion.

 gray stones